alex-left/run-ace-proxy/README.md

 # run-ace-proxy
-parse acestreams urls to use local aceproxy with vlc
+Nasty script to parse acestreams urls and play it in VLC or kodi with a local aceproxy server.

+# Description
-this is for run easily acestreams with VLC player aganist proxy acestream.
-This docker image works fine: https://github.com/sergelevin/docker-acestream-debproxy
+This is for run easily acestreams with VLC player or kodi aganist local proxy acestream server.
+Supports acestream url or acestreams id.
+For acestream proxy server this docker image works fine: https://github.com/sergelevin/docker-acestream-debproxy

-Also can scrap the arenavision web, extract de acestream link and open it.
+Also can connect to arenavision web, and extract acestream link.

 ``` ace [number of AV channel] ```